ZeroCap: Zero-Shot Image-to-Text Generation for Visual-Semantic Arithmetic: Experiments

 We first consider supervised metrics, i.e., metrics requiring human references.
 These metrics include the BLEU~\cite{Papineni2001BleuAM}, METEOR~\cite{Banerjee2005METEORAA}, CIDEr~\cite{Vedantam2014CIDErCI}, SPICE~\cite{anderson2016spice}, and CLIPScoreRef that we discuss below.
 As can be seen, our method lags in these metrics in comparison to the supervised captioning methods.
 Since the ground truth human annotation is obtained similarly to the training set, with the same group of annotators using similar terms, there is a clear advantage for methods trained on COCO annotations.

 We next consider diversity metrics.
-Our vocabulary over COCO's test set is significantly larger than previous approaches (8712 vs. 2464).
+Our vocabulary over COCO's test set is significantly larger than previous approaches (8681 vs. 2464).
 In addition, none of the generated sentences appear in the training set of COCO (100\% on \%Novel).
-We also find our sentences to be diverse, as shown by the measured ratio of distinct n-grams and the total number of words generated per image among five beams (i.e., div-$n$).

 CLIPScore~\cite{hessel2021clipscore} is a reference-free method for evaluating relatedness between an image and its caption, using CLIP's alignment score.
 Evidently, our method is much better in this metric than the supervised method (87\% vs. 77\%).
 As an alternative to exact correspondence with human reference, we use CLIPScoreRef to measure the semantic distance from the references.
 Although supervised methods outperform our method in this score (similarity in the vocabulary and the sentence style still provide an advantage), the gap is narrower than in other supervised metrics.